WesH0use/AWS_Developer_Notes/db.md

 Amazon S3 APIs such as PUT, POST, and COPY can create an object.
 Using these event types, you can enable notification when an object is created using a specific API, or you can use the s3:ObjectCreated:* event type to request notification regardless of the API that was used to create an object.

 For the given use-case, you would create an S3 event notification that triggers a Lambda function whenever we have a PUT object operation in the S3 bucket.
 The Lambda function in turn would execute custom code to inserts records into DynamoDB

+## Your company manages MySQL databases on EC2 instances to have full control.
+Applications on other EC2 instances managed by an ASG make requests to these databases to get information that displays data on dashboards viewed on mobile phones, tablets, and web browsers.
+Your manager would like to scale your Auto Scaling group based on the number of requests per minute.
+How can you achieve this?

+**You create a CloudWatch custom metric and build an alarm to scale your ASG**

+Here we need to scale on the metric "number of requests per minute", which is a custom metric we need to create, as it's not readily available in CloudWatch.

+Metrics produced by AWS services are standard resolution by default.
+When you publish a custom metric, you can define it as either standard resolution or high resolution.
+When you publish a high-resolution metric, CloudWatch stores it with a resolution of 1 second, and you can read and retrieve it with a period of 1 second, 5 seconds, 10 seconds, 30 seconds, or any multiple of 60 seconds.